zsh-vi-more/evil-registers/README.md

 ### Unnamed Register

-To override the unnamed register, use `zstyle :zle:evil-registers:'' [yank|put]`.
+To set a handler for the unnamed register, use `zstyle :zle:evil-registers:'' [yank|put]`.

 Example: To get the same result as Vim's `set unnamedplus`,